Article/Mention

 To read the full article, click here.

 Oil and gas midstream companies generally sell space on their assets to exploration and production companies over the course of lengthy contracts that, under normal circumstances, secure midstream cash flow for the operator.
-But the scale of the problems in the oil and gas upstream space have gotten so extreme that those midstream companies may not be able to depend on their contracts the way they used to, said Jeff Nichols, a Haynes and Boone partner.
+But the scale of the problems in the oil and gas upstream space have gotten so extreme that those midstream companies may not be able to depend on their contracts the way they used to, said Jeff Nichols, a Haynes Boone partner.

 “What’s happening in the E&P industry is so profound that midstream will not escape unscathed,” Nichols said.

-Part of the reason midstream companies are more likely to feel some of the impact during this downturn is that a higher number of large upstream companies are declaring bankruptcy this year, said Charles Beckham, another Haynes and Boone partner.
+Part of the reason midstream companies are more likely to feel some of the impact during this downturn is that a higher number of large upstream companies are declaring bankruptcy this year, said Charles Beckham, another Haynes Boone partner.
 Large companies are more likely than smaller E&P firms to have alternate midstream providers with which they could negotiate a better deal.

 “A lot of these E&P companies in the 2016 and 2017 era were looking less at operational changes to fix their problems,” Beckham said.
 “In some respects, the E&P companies and their new owners are getting smarter, relative to whether there are operational things they can do to improve their profitability.
 That will have to come from somewhere, and they’re looking to the midstream for that.”

-Haynes and Boone lawyers are already involved in several disputes over midstream contracts in restructuring cases, Nichols said.
+Haynes Boone lawyers are already involved in several disputes over midstream contracts in restructuring cases, Nichols said.
 The frequency of such challenges looks greater now than it did during past downturns, Beckham said.

 To read the full article, click